-The Nicene Creed begins by declaring that we believe in one God, the Father Almighty.
-This is given in the Creed as the first article of the Christian faith.
-The identification of the one God with the person of the Father in particular is not only easily proven from scripture, but is also extensively witnessed to by the orthodox ante-nicene and nicene church fathers.
+Most ancient creeds, including the Nicene, begin by declaring that we believe in one God, the Father Almighty.
+This is given as the first article of the Christian faith.
+The identification of the one God with the person of the Father in particular is not only easily proved from the scriptures, but is also extensively witnessed to by the ante-nicene and nicene church fathers.
 A non-comprehensive list of quotes showing this is given below.

 “There is one body and one Spirit, just as also you were called in one hope of your calling; 5 one Lord, one faith, one baptism, 6 one God and Father of all who is over all and through all and in all.”
 Ephesians 4:4-6 NAS